aysha-nasrin26/aysha-nasrin26/README.md

 ### 🤖 AI Chatbot for College

-Intelligent chatbot designed to answer student queries and provide college-related information.
+An intelligent chatbot designed to answer student queries and provide college-related information.

 ### 🌐 Personal Portfolio Website